paradime-io/nfl_data_modeling_challenge/README.md

 That said, I wanted to challenge myself by working with sports data for the first time and experimenting with Paradmine/Lightdash.

-I chose to focus on NFL performance post-COVID, expanding the dataset with additional years and incorporating injury data—a topic that naturally piqued my curiosity.
+I chose to focus on NFL performance post-COVID, expanding the dataset with additional years and incorporating injury data — a topic that naturally piqued my curiosity.

 Lightdash Dashboard: https://app.lightdash.cloud/projects/13c79b94-129c-4176-aa3e-aba26d4cbacf/dashboards/e7677c88-1a3e-4d0f-b654-f57e188871f2.